 These components are present in DDs of all sizes.
 However, the structure and formality of the components may vary.
 Larger DDs typically have greater differentiation and distinction between functions and may devote entire departments to the completion of each component.
 Smaller DDs may use one or more employees to complete several tasks (e.g., review of monitoring reports, research activity, and completion of the actual SAR).
-Policies, procedures, and processes should describe the steps the DD takes to address each component and indicate the person(s) or departments responsible for identifying or producing an alert of unusual activity, managing the alert, deciding whether to file, SAR completion and filing, and monitoring and SAR filing on continuing activity.
+Policies, procedures, and processes should after a 90-day review with the filing deadline being 120 calendar days after the date filing; they may also file earlier than the 120-day deadline if the they believe the activity warrants earlier review by law enforcement.